 I told you he was from Queens.

-The May 13 concert begins at 3.00pm; more information and tickets here.
+Sunday’s concert begins at 3.00pm; more information and tickets here.
 A few years ago, Arne Deforce collected several of Feldman’s own comments on Patterns into a convenient anthology of sorts; that can be found here.

 As I follow the rather discouraging headlines, I’m reading (among other things, not least the Gospel of Luke, most suitable for these times with its emphasis on the poor, the marginalized, and the sick) Kenneth Paul Kramer’s Redeeming Time, a book-length study of T.S.
 Eliot’s Four Quartets.
 Last year on May 1 I published the below post, which touches on Eliot’s poem and Gaddis’s pessimism, suggestive of my own, I suppose.

 The Fifties was a fragmented time and I think this is a shattered time.
 And so, as I’ve gone on, the kind of shattered element that we live with is what has become more a part of the style. … [T.S.
 Eliot’s] “East Coker” condenses everything I am trying to say in about 20 lines:

 I think that America is a great country, but it has gone off the rails in a number of ways and those ways should be brought to public attention.
 There is this naive thing in many writers about changing things.
 Against all odds, I still harbor that silly notion that things might get better. …